 Just 6 miles from downtown Chattanooga and the Riverfront, Reflection Riding is conveniently located at the foot of Lookout Mountain within minutes of Chattanooga’s main attractions.
 Here you can travel in the footsteps of early Tennessee Valley Native Americans, pioneer settlers and Civil War soldiers.
 Step inside the restored log homes of Cherokee Chief Walkingstick or Squincy Bird, and walk a section of the ancient Cisca Trail.
 Also, visit the Wildlife Wanderland where 25 injured and rehabilitated wild animals are on display.

-This April, spend an hour or spend the day to stop and smell the wildflowers at Reflection Riding Arboretum & Nature Center.
+This July, spend an hour or spend the day to stop and smell the wildflowers and to visit this unique exhibit at Reflection Riding Arboretum & Nature Center.

 400 Garden Road (some GPS use 399) • Chattanooga, TN 37419 • 423-821-1160